-Do you need furniture upholstery repair or sofa cushion repair?
+Do you need cushion foam, furniture foam, furniture upholstery repair or sofa cushion repair?
 Our skilled upholsterers combine decades of experience to make us Seattle's preferred upholstery shop for restoring furniture.

 Don't toss a favorite sofa or chair because it looks a little ragged.
 Bring your antique furniture back to life with new upholstery and modern seat foam.
 Replace obsolete horsehair couch cushion padding with the finest custom foam — we'll make your antique cushions soft, rigid or something in between.
 It's your choice.